 Ironically, the only medical treatment for viral arthritis cases applies to HIV patients, who can use antiretroviral medications along with analgesics to fight the virus and control the symptoms at the same time.
 Still, there’s no definite cure for HIV, and these patients may experience recurrent symptoms according to their viral load.

 As for the rest of the viruses, there is no treatment, and all we can do is using symptomatic therapy.
 It is possible to treat symptoms by using NSAIDs and analgesics.
 In cases of Parvovirus B19 infections, it may be useful to aspirate fluid from the joint to relieve pain; in rubella, corticosteroids may also help control the symptoms, and in alphavirus infections some authors have described good results by using methotrexate, hydroxychloroquine, and similar drugs.
+We can also consider using Probiotics for a stomach virus.

 Marks, M., & Marks, J. L. (2016).
 Viral arthritis.
 Clinical Medicine, 16(2), 129-134.